HumanSignal/label-studio/docs/source/templates/audio_classification.md

 <img src="/images/templates/intent-classification.png" alt="" class="gif-border" width="552px" height="408px" />

-Listen to the audio file and classify it.
+If you want to perform audio classification tasks, such as intent or sentiment classification, you can use this template to listen to an audio file and classify the topic of the clip.

 ## Template Preview